eclipse-cyclonedds/cyclonedds/docs/manual/config/network-partition.rst

-.. _`Network partition configuration`:

 .. index:: Network partition, Partition, Multicast, DCPS

+.. _network_partition_config:

 *******************************
 Network partition configuration
 *******************************

-Network partitions have alternative multicast addresses for data that is transmitted via Readers and Writers that are mapped to the topic under that partition.
+Network partitions have alternative multicast addresses for data that is transmitted via readers and wters that are mapped to the topic under that partition.

-In the DDSI discovery protocol, a Reader can override the default address at which it is reachable.
+In the DDSI discovery protocol, a reader can override the default address at which it is reachable.
 This feature of the discovery protocol is used for advertising alternative multicast addresses.
-The DDSI Writers in the network multicast to such an alternative multicast address when multicasting samples or control data.
+The DDSI writers in the network multicast to such an alternative multicast address when multicasting samples or control data.

-The mapping of a :term:`DCPS` data Reader to a network partition is indirect:
+The mapping of a :term:`DCPS` data reader to a network partition is indirect:

 #.
 To obtain the network partition name, the DCPS partitions and topic are matched against
    a table of *partition mappings* (partition/topic combinations).